jb-tester/spring-maven-postgres/readme.md

+## Spring Debugger for the remote maven run configuration

+Note that the debug options should be passed to the maven `spring-boot:run` configuration as

+`-Dspring-boot.run.jvmArguments="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005"`

+**To test:**

 1. start mvn springboot:run goal with the debug options
 2. run the remote debug configuration in debug mode
 3. run the http request
-result: the application doesn't stop on breakpoints, though the Spring Debugger seems to be initialized

-works ok if the Spring Boot RC is run instead of mvn springboot:run

-with Spring Boot RC+ AttachDebugger... the Spring Debugger is not initialized.
+**Or:**
+1. start mvn springboot:run goal with the debug options
+2. use Attach debugger... inlay in console
+3. run the http request